refring/monero-rpc-php/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

 ## Acknowledgments
-* [monero-rpc-rs](https://github.com/monero-rs/monero-rpc-rs) - The project's extensive testsuite was used for setting up this project's testuite
+* [monero-rpc-rs](https://github.com/monero-rs/monero-rpc-rs) - Parts of this project served as inspiration.
 * [monero-php](https://github.com/monero-integrations/monerophp) - Thanks for providing the php ecosystem with a Monero library during all these years!
 * [Monero](https://getmonero.org) - Thanks to everybody involved!